mirestrepo/NEUR2110.jl/README.md

 Julia code used to solve homework problems in Statistical Neuroscience course (NEUR2110) at Brown University.

-The course uses MATLAB and Python as primari languages and uses MATLAB warm-up code from https://github.com/Mark-Kramer/Case-Studies-Kramer-Eden.
+The course uses MATLAB and Python as the primary languages.
+There is MATLAB warm-up code available from https://github.com/Mark-Kramer/Case-Studies-Kramer-Eden.
 In this repository [we](https://github.com/paulstey/statistical_neuroscience) attempt to solve the problems using as much pure Julia as possible.
-We recogniza that Julia is still a young language and hope this matrial will highlight the sethenghs and areas of improvement when using Julia for statistical neuroscience.
+We recognize that Julia is still a young language and hope this material will highlight the strenghts and areas of improvement when using Julia for statistical neuroscience.

-Each homework is organized in tits corresponding folder.
+Each homework is organized in its corresponding folder.
 Common code is organized as a library

 ## Why Julia